DANSE: Data-driven Non-linear State Estimation of Model-free Process in Unsupervised Learning Setup: Proposed DANSE

 \subsubsection{On the choice of RNNs}

 We can use prominent RNNs, such as GRUs \cite{choPropertiesNeuralMachine2014} and LSTMs \cite{hochreiter1997long}.
 Here we used GRUs owing to their simplicity and popularity \cite{chung2014empirical, ravanelli2018ligru}.
 Specifically, for modeling the mean vector and diagonal covariance matrix of the parameterized Gaussian prior in \eqref{eq:prior_lik}, we transformed the latent state of the GRU using feed-forward networks.
-We used rectified linear unit (ReLU) activations to model the non-negative variances.
+We used {softplus activations} to model the non-negative variances.